codepane/laravel-image-handler/README.md

 Contributions are always welcome!

-- Make pull request if you have to contribute for this lovely library!
+- Make a pull request if you have to contribute to this lovely library!
 - We will review and pull your request.